 Some water utilities may offer a “line protection program” for a monthly fee that acts as “insurance” for underground supply lines.
 A supply line brings the water from the utility’s main to an individual home or business and is typically the customer’s responsibility.
 Utilities are generally responsible for lines between main and the meter.
 If such a program is available and you consider enrolling, make a careful and informed decision, read all of the fine print, and consider the likelihood of leaks in or damage to your supply lines.
 If you live in a rental property, consult with your landlord and review your lease before enrolling.
 Landlords are typically responsible for utility lines on their properties.

-The OUCC offers additional tips on line protection programs at www.in.gov/oucc/2656.htm.
+The OUCC offers more information on line protection programs at www.in.gov/oucc/2656.htm.

 The Indiana Office of Utility Consumer Counselor (OUCC) is the state agency that represents utility consumer interests before regulatory and legal bodies.
 To learn more, visit www.IN.gov/OUCC.